Are Subprime Mortgages Coming Back in 2020?

 In most cases, anyone with a credit score of less than 600 will usually end up with a non-prime mortgage as their only real option.
 And in the years after the housing market crash, it was even more difficult to land even these types of loans.
 But things are getting easier in 2020, as loan restrictions are loosening up and it is becoming easier to meet the requirements for a subprime mortgage loan or non-qualified mortgage.
 Are you reviewing lenders online in hopes of finding a home loan for people with bad credit scores.

 As the restrictions begin to loosen up, more and more people may end up deciding that they want to pursue a subprime mortgage.
 Here's why.

-- Subprime mortgage loans are a great option if you have poor credit scores but are now in a solid place financially.
+- Subprime mortgages are a great option if you have poor credit scores but are now in a solid place financially.
 Those who struggled in the past but have finally found their footing might find that their scores aren't high enough to get a good loan.
 These are good places to start.

 - These are also good choices for those who can't document their income through basic pay stubs.
 Those who are self-employed, for example, might need to use them since they will often have trouble proving regularly income – even if they do indeed earn a solid, reliable salary.
 Non-qualified mortgage loans are very popular with self-employed borrowers in 2020.

 These days, these non-qualified mortgage loans aren't as risky as they were a decade ago when the housing market crashed, either.
 The reasons are numerous.
 For one, they're still not just handed out to anyone.
 Lenders are more selective, and the odds are strong that if you can't handle these loans, you won't' qualify for it.
 That wasn't the case in the past.
 There is also more government regulation involved in subprime mortgages, helping ensure that they're better controlled than they once were.